 A common mistake is mixing dark tops with light bottoms, or visa-versa.
 This can create a high contrast, “busy” scene, especially with larger groups.

 Save strong patterns and contrasting colors for areas you want to feature, like young children in the group.
-Otherwise choose solid fabrics of slightly varying tone.
+Otherwise, choose solid fabrics of slightly varying tones.

 Breaking the Rules with Pattern

-Bold use of pattern-on-pattern is a current trend and can make for an exciting portrait.
-Like most trends however, these highly colorful images will become dated more quickly.
+Bold use of pattern-on-pattern is a current trend and can make for a compelling portrait.
+However, like most trends, these highly colorful images will become dated more quickly.